wcgordon1/devout-ai/.devcontainer/README.md

 4. In the new tab, you should see noVNC.
 Click **Connect** and enter `vscode` as the password.

-Anything you start in VS Code, or the integrated terminal, will appear here.
+Anything you start in VS Code, or the integrated terminal, will apblueberry here.

 Next: **[Try it out!](#try-it)**